 A Bessborough Tale: 'I Think The Fact That I Could Cry Saved Me'

-Our postnatal depression expert Irene Lowry is the formidable founder of Nurture, a low-cost professional counselling service that allows women coping with pregnancy and childbirth-related mental health illness gain quick access to affordable treatment.
+Our Maternal Mental Health expert Irene Lowry is the formidable founder of Nurture, a low-cost professional counselling service that allows women coping with pregnancy and childbirth-related mental health illness gain quick access to affordable treatment.

-Irene works full-time on Nurture with a team of volunteers, many of whom have used the service themselves so they understand how vital it is.
-One of these amazing women, Sally, has allowed Nurture to share her story of her personal experiences in the hope that women who are suffering from emotional trauma will see that they are not alone and that it is possible to heal.
+Irene works full-time on Nurture with a team of volunteers, many of whom have used the service themselves, so they understand how vital it is.
+One of these amazing women, Sally, has allowed Nurture to share the story of her personal experiences; in the hope that women who are suffering from emotional trauma will see that they are not alone, and that it is possible to heal.

-If you or someone you know has been directly affected by Ireland's mother-and-baby homes dark past - or postnatal depression or any issue surrounding pregnancy and childbirth - and is struggling to deal with it, professional services and supports are available for you.
-Please do not hesitate to contact Nurture on 01 8430930 or fill out the online contact form.
+If you or someone you know has been directly affected by Ireland's mother-and-baby homes dark past, postnatal depression, or any issue surrounding pregnancy and childbirth, and is struggling to deal with it; professional services and supports are available for you: Please do not hesitate to contact Nurture on 01 8430930, or fill out the online contact form.